 Going To Bed Early Will Make Your Kids Happier (And Even Smarter)

 I really hope this article and the studies reenforces the idea that a good early bedtime routine is essential.
 At home we try as much as possible to keep our bedtime routine to no later than 9pm.
 My goal is to put my 4 year old daughter, and 8 year old son in bed by 8:00pm.
-We usually meet our bedtime goal the day they eat healthy and have plenty of exercise.
+I notice that we usually meet our bedtime goal the day they eat healthy and have plenty of exercise.

-3 important things to have in mind for your children’s overall health: sleep, healthy food, and exercise.
-So make sure they eat well, get out and play, and go to bed early.
+So, basically, there are 3 super important things to have in mind for your children’s overall health: sleep, healthy food, and exercise.
+So make sure they eat well, get out and play, and go to bed early!

 If you are interested in reading more about my blog, please take a look at my latest articles.
 I am a mom blogger who loves to share creative and healthy fun food ideas, family activities, natural remedies, parenting advice, and tips for living a healthy lifestyle.

 I also believe kids deserve to eat real food.
 If you are interested, please check out my recipes for easy to make, healthy, and homemade family meals.
 I am not a chef or have many years of experience cooking, so most of my recipes are very easy to prepare.
 I believe in cooking with fresh ingredients and try to avoid cans and boxes as much as possible.